agsb/wirewp/README.md

             if sockets have long pins, __o__ is not connected

+The headers and sockets with long pins for wire-wrap boards[^15] are more expensive than common round sockets and common pin headers.

 For common pcb protoboards, a FR4 plate with isles in both sides, I use long pin headers at sides of common round pin sockets, in paralel, as cheap substitute for special wire-wrap long pins sockets.